Chapter Twenty Five I

 Mini, “Not no more they ain’t.”

 Chuck turns, “See girls, no more problems.”

-Mini passes over the plates, loaded from end to end with the biggest omelet Janah had ever seen and a stack of buttered wheat toast.
-I had a Diet Coke with my sandwich, Janah green tea.
-I did justice to the sandwich, Janah ate the whole omelet and all the toast.
+Mini passes over the plates, loaded from end to end with the biggest omelet Janah has ever seen and a stack of buttered wheat toast.
+I have a Diet Coke with my sandwich, Janah green tea.
+I do justice to the sandwich, Janah eats the whole omelet and all the toast.

 “Girl, I have no idea what you do with the food.
 Mini loves it.
 He’s still trying to figure out how to fill you up.”

 I pay the bill while Janah turns to a customer next to her at the counter.
 He nods, Janah smiles at him.
-He felt enveloped, his shoulders dropped, his wall collapsed.
+He feels enveloped, his shoulders drop, his wall collapses.
 He is a small man, slim, Janah guesses he’s fifty.
 He is balding, circle of neatly cut going to grey hair around his head, dressed in a clean dark blue suit, not new, still, well kept.
 She notices his nails, clipped to the end of his fingers, not manicured, neat, clean.
 He has a folded New York Times on the counter that remains unread.

 He sits quietly, it seems as if time stops, then, “My name is William, William Smith.
 Is that plain enough do you think?
 Bill Smith?
 Just a plain guy with a plain name.”

 Janah studies his face.
 He hadn’t laughed a lot.
 His mouth turned down, as she had observed on many men his age.
 The smile muscles under worked, the frown muscles overworked, gravity did the rest.
 His eyes are intelligent, a little sad.

 Janah cocks her head very slightly, “Maybe we put too much stock in names, build an image around them.
 Besides, there’s nothing wrong in being plain.
 Is it important to be special?”